 CHILDREN AND FAMILIES

-ADDED ON JULY 20, 2023: The Administration for Children and Families has issued a funding opportunity to enhance and improve the provision of adult protective services by Tribal governments and/or tribal organizations.
-The due date is September 1, 2023.
-Approximately $750,000 is being made available under this funding opportunity with maximum awards of $185,000.
-Proposals are due on September 1, 2023.
-To download the synopsis, click here.
+ADDED ON APRIL 5, 2024: ACF has issued a funding opportunity to prevent youth from experiencing homelessness. $1.75 million is being made available under this funding opportunity with maximum awards of $350,000.
+Proposals are due on June 7, 2024.
+To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

-ADDED ON JUNE 13, 2023: The Administration for Children and Families has issued a funding opportunity to implement culturally relevant sexual assault and domestic violence services for individuals and families impacted by domestic violence, sexual assault, dating violence and family violence. $7.5 million is being made available under this opportunity with maximum awards of $250,000.
-Proposals are due on August 11, 2023.
+ADDED ON MARCH 19, 2024: ACF has issued a funding opportunity to generate evidence for how best to effectively implement child welfare practices and ongoing active efforts to maintain AI/AN families by funding state and tribal partnerships to jointly design and operate Indian child welfare best practice implementation demonstration sites. $2,000,000 is being made available under this funding opportunity with maximum awards of $500,000.
+Proposals are due on May 31, 2024.
 To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

 DEPARTMENT OF AGRICULTURE

-ADDED ON AUGUST 1, 2023: USDA has issued a funding opportunity to assist at-risk communities and Indian Tribes with planning and mitigating against the risk created by wildfire. $250,000,000 is being made available under this opportunity with maximum awards of $10,000,000.
-Proposals are due on October 31, 2023.
-To download the synopsis, click here.
+ADDED ON FEBRUARY 29, 2024: USDA has issued a funding opportunity to enable and improve distance learning and telemedicine services in rural areas. $60 million is being made available under this funding opportunity with maximum awards of $1,000,000.
+Proposals are due on April 29, 2024.
+To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

 DEPARTMENT OF JUSTICE

-ADDED ON AUGUST 12, 2023: DOJ has issued a funding opportunity to support communities in conducting planning and assessment activities that will inform the development of a community-based continuum of promising and evidence-based prevention and intervention services that will serve as a strong foundation for preventing youth from entering the juvenile justice system, diverting them from moving deeper into the system (i.e., detention and corrections) and ultimately providing them with the skills they need to lead productive, safe, healthy, and law-abiding lives.
-More than $16 million is being made available under this funding opportunity with maximum awards of $1.5 million.
-Proposals are due on September 28, 2023.
-To download the synopsis, click here.
+ADDED ON APRIL 1, 2024: DOJ has issued a funding opportunity to enhance and expand mentoring services for children and youth impacted by opioids and other substance misuse.
+More than $15 million is being made available under this funding opportunity with maximum awards of $2,000,000.
+Proposals are due on May 21, 2024.
+To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

 COMMERCE